Mehdi-Rh/Mehdi-Rh/README.md

 ### Hi there,  I am Mehdi!

-A Full time student at Microverse learning Full Stack Web Development, I practice judo and like reading in my spare time.
+A Full time student at Microverse learning Full-stack Web Development, I practice judo and like reading in my spare time.
 Looking for my next job.

 - 🌱 I’m currently working on improving my crafts in Web Development
 - 👯 I’m looking to collaborate with other content creators